benjaminspringer98/dab-project-i/REFLECTION.md

 - when the user reloads or closes the page, while the assignment is still being graded, the real time connection is lost

+## Dev vs. Prod config

+## Caching

+- dev caches database queries, purges when new data is added/updated (add/update submission)
+- prod uses this + NGINX caching for the frontend

 ## SSG

 - All assignments are fetched at build time, and the assignment pages are